Benj3885/MT_handin/README.md

 # MT_handin
-Hand-in of master thesis:
+Hand-in of paper:
-Using VQ-VAE2 To Augment Images for Automatic Pharmaceutical Defect Inspection Augmenting Hard Samples of Small Datasets for Improved Performance
+Synthesizing Hard Training Data From Latent Hierarchical Representations

 The code has not yet been cleaned up.